My Photos

 I’ve been taking pictures for over three decades.
 It’s my hobby, not my profession.
 I’m not the best at it, but I’m also not the worst.
 This has been my journey.

 It started when I wanted some photos for a small magazine I was publishing in Winnipeg in 1991.
 I bought a Minolta 3000i SLR and fell in love with it.
 It was a totally automatic beginner’s camera, but that suited me fine.
 I was a beginner.
 I got my shots, the magazine got published, eventually fizzled and died, and my interest in photography was born.
 I got serious when I moved to Calgary in 1993 and purchased a bunch of Nikon gear, including a pair of F3s and their famous 105/2.5 portrait Nikkor, and I started to get some pretty good results using that along with various Fuji films, especially Velvia and Neopan.
 For a while, I tried to earn money at it but, despite a few minor successes, that was a flop.
 I’m not a people person.
-Commercial photographers need to be.
+Commercial photographers need to be people persons and I'm not one.

 Digital started to enter my photographic world around 2001, which was roughly the point at which you could get some pretty good results from cameras under $1000.
 I was much less brand-loyal in the first decade of the digital era than I was in my almost-exclusively-Nikon film years, having dabbled in Canon, Pentax, Panasonic, Sony and Fujifilm, along with Nikon.
 Brand loyalty is simply less important when you’re not buying into systems, and I hadn’t since Nikon.